-An all-volunteer non-profit group founded in June 1981, United Food Operation, Inc. (UFO) fights hunger in the Kanawha Valley.
-Operating as a qualified 501-c(3) charitable organization, all funds it raises go directly to purchase food that it supplies to 12 community food pantries out of donated warehouse space at Institute, WV.
+An all-volunteer non-profit organization founded in June 1981, United Food Operation, Inc. (UFO) fights hunger in the Kanawha Valley.
+Operating as a qualified 501-c(3) charitable organization, all funds it raises go directly to purchase food that it supplies to 12 community food pantries. it operates its food bank out of donated warehouse space at ALTIVIA’s Institute Industrial Park in Institute, WV.

-Each year, from January to April, it helps support 12 independent food pantries in Kanawha and Putnam counties.
+Each year, from January to April, it helps supply 12 independent food pantries in Kanawha and Putnam counties.
 The fact that it pays no salaries, rent, or utilities allows it to put more donated funds to use purchasing food.
-UFO provides all food to pantries free of charge.
+UFO provides all food to the pantries free of charge.

 UFO is registered as a charitable organization and files an annual report with the West Virginia Secretary of State’s Office.

 Mailing Address: Post Office Box 20441, Charleston, WV 25362